learn-co-students/DC-SE-040521-Code-Challenge/README.md

 ### Instructions for Every Challenge

-Before **every challenge**, clone down this repo using the `git clone` command and the Clone HTTPS link.
+Before **every challenge**, clone down this repo using the `git clone` command and the Clone SSH link.
 This is important - we need you to have a clean repo to work from. _Do not use your old clones of this repo!_

 `cd` into the directory of your current code challenge.